zapacher/TireChangeApp/README.md

 If run localy:
 Before run by docker, check servers ip gateways and opened ports that they are euqal to those that are in endpoints in file docker-compose.yaml - change if necessary.
-If changes are made, then make changes in test files, or edit Dockefile -> RUN mvn clean package -DskipTests

 docker inspect -f '{{range .NetworkSettings.Networks}}{{.Gateway}}{{end}}' container-id-here